-- 1. Owners of susceptible animals and farm operators have primary responsibility for depopulation of their designated animals and properly disposing of their carcasses. - 2.
-The SV is responsible for: - (a) Authorizing the depopulation and disposal of designated animals. - (b) Providing direction and establishing policy that will designate which animals are to be depopulated to facilitate containment and eradication of the FAD. - (c) Establishing eradication procedures for depopulation and disposal of designated animals.

-- 3. The Case Manager is responsible for coordinating with the owner or contractors, the depopulation and disposal activities on premises.
-The Biosecurity Officer is responsible for ensuring that all personnel, including owners, follow proper procedures to maintain biosecurity and prevent the spread of the FAD. - 4.
-The IMT Logistics Section is responsible for securing necessary equipment and personnel to accomplish depopulation and disposal should owners of designated animals be unable to do so. - 5.
-The IMT Operations Section is responsible for developing the tactical plans, protocols, and guidance for disposal and depopulation activities.
-Depopulation and disposal guidance can be found in USDA publications and state plans.
+- 1. The SV is responsible for: - a.
+Authorizing the depopulation and disposal of designated animals. - Providing direction and establishing policy that will designate which animals are to be depopulated to facilitate containment and eradication of the FAD. - c.
+Establishing eradication procedures for depopulation and disposal of designated animals. - The assigned Case Manager acts as a liaison for the owners and growers to the rest of the IMT and assists with all procedures and protocols on the infected premises.
+The Biosecurity Officer is responsible for ensuring that all personnel, including owners, follow proper procedures to maintain biosecurity and prevent the spread of the FAD.

-V. CONCEPT OF OPERATIONS
+IV.
+CONCEPT OF OPERATIONS